Just a moment.

 "Wait, was something actually downloaded?"

 In the back-end, downloading the update took a fraction of a second, which in theory was a good thing.
-However, seeing it on the screen (Figure 5.3) gave the impression of abruptness, and ultimately distrust that anything was actually downloaded.
+However, seeing it on the screen (Figure 5.3) gave the impression of abruptness, and ultimately distrust on whether the download was successful.

-I worked with our engineering team to implement a deliberate loading delay (Figure 5.4) to convey the perception that the website was working to download the update.
+I worked with our engineering team to implement a deliberate loading delay (Figure 5.4) to convey a more explicit change affordance.

 5.3Without artificial loading.